Tensorleap-hub/MMFM/README.md

   </div>
 </div>

-This is some more text in my README.
 #### *- Using PE*

-When we lookin on the PE (population exploration) we can see that there is a group in the upper side of the latent space that contains images with the same question - “on which color is the spin ner less likely to land?“
+When examining the population exploration (PE), we notice a group in the upper part of the latent space (marked with a yellow circle) that contains images associated with the same question: “On which color is the spinner less likely to land?“

 <div style="text-align: center;">
     <img src="images/kmeans-1.png" alt="Untitled" width="600"/>